Joe Biden's economic plan: Will it convince American voters? | DW | 23.09.2020

 Lotterman told DW that even if manufacturers could be convinced to move their plants back to Iowa and Illinois, for example, a rival would most likely win their overseas market share.

-Despite forewarning of the dangers of a spiralling deficit as Delaware Senator, Biden plans to enlarge the federal deficit — already at $3.3 trillion (€2.82 trillion), or 16% of GDP — with his huge spending plan worth $5.4 trillion over the next decade.
+Despite forewarning of the dangers of a spiraling deficit as Delaware's senator, Biden plans to enlarge the federal deficit — already at $3.3 trillion (€2.82 trillion), or 16% of GDP — with his huge spending plan worth $5.4 trillion over the next decade.

-Biden's strong commitments to tackling climate change, boosting access to healthcare, addressing the lack of affordable housing, and confronting racial inequality have been lauded by US progressives.
-According to his campaign website, joebiden.com, a huge investment to rebuilt America's crumbling infrastructure will help him meet his target for full employment, while education will account for most of the new public spending.
+Biden's strong commitments to tackling climate change, boosting access to health care, addressing the lack of affordable housing, and confronting racial inequality have been lauded by US progressives.
+According to his campaign website, joebiden.com, a huge investment to rebuild America's crumbling infrastructure will help him meet his target for full employment, while education will account for most of the new public spending.

-Large tax hikes, mostly on the wealthy, will reverse some of Trump's $1.5 trillion in tax cuts, and will offset almost two-thirds of his spending commitments, the rest would benefit from the Federal Reserve's current monetary policy, analysts say.
+Large tax hikes, mostly on the wealthy, will reverse some of Trump's $1.5 trillion in tax cuts and will offset almost two-thirds of his spending commitments, the rest would benefit from the Federal Reserve's current monetary policy, analysts have said.

 "There will be higher budget deficits, but this is much less of an economic issue given that interest rates are near zero and likely to stay there for some time," Zandi told DW, adding that the Biden pivots to addressing the nation's fiscal issues after the economy returns to full health.

-Other analysts point to an almost doubling in the capital gains tax — the largest in US history — that they say could spark huge sell off in stock markets.
+Other analysts point to an almost doubling in the capital gains tax — the largest in US history — that they say could spark a huge sell-off in stock markets.

-Corporate America will pressure Biden to undo many of Trump's aggressive trade policies that, as well as tackling China's economic threat, have weakened ties with the US' strongest allies, including Mexico and the European Union.
+Corporate America will pressure Biden to undo many of Trump's aggressive trade policies that, as well as tackling China's economic threat, have weakened ties with the United States' strongest allies, including Mexico and the European Union.

-But trade experts say his hands may be tied by his commitment to voters through the Made In America pledge, and that tariffs may remain for some time, despite the huge cost to US importers.
+But trade experts have said Biden's hands may be tied by his commitment to voters through the Made In America pledge, and that tariffs may remain for some time, despite the huge cost to US importers.

 While Trump has warned of financial collapse if he fails to win a second term, voters are increasingly convinced by Biden's economic plans.
 The most recent CNN poll sees Biden at 48% support on the economy — just 1% behind Trump, compared to a nearly 8% gap about a month ago.